-Kyoto’s nightlife is wide-ranging.
-There are a good number of modern, upmarket venues in the Kiyamachi and Pontocho areas.
-But if you’re willing to venture further away and explore, you’ll also find cozier themed places where you can sit back with a cocktail, shot of sake, or sing karaoke.
+Kyoto’s nightlife scene is wide-ranging.
+It has a good number of modern, upmarket venues in the Kiyamachi and Pontocho districts – and if you’re willing to explore beyond these areas, you’ll also find cozier themed places where you can sit back with a cocktail, shot of sake, or sing karaoke.

 Bars in Kyoto are much more than just places to get a good drink.
 Read on for several places that offer a unique experience with every visit.

 L’Escamoteur is a cozy, beautifully decorated bar located in the Shimogyo-ku district.
 With friendly staff, a laidback atmosphere and well-crafted cocktails, it is a favourite among travelers.

 Its small size means seats may not always be available, but the experience in this atmospheric place is no less enjoyable with popular cocktails like the Kyoto Gardens, or the Smoky Old Fashioned.
 Read more on TripAdvisor…

 If you’d rather kick back and chill after a long day than party the night away, Shisha Café Velvet is your answer.

 Open from 3pm till midnight, the café is located right in the center of Kyoto City.
 The friendly owners offer a wide variety of shisha flavors for you to choose from, and they’re always up for a good chat.
 Read more on TripAdvisor…

 With a visit to Jo Social Sake Bar, you’ll get more than a taste of sake.
 The friendly owner is an ex-geiko with plenty of stories to tell while you sip on sake, and you can even try on samurai costumes for a photo op as well.

 The place is located a stone’s throw from the river in the Pontocho district, and they offer sake tasting menus at 1000 yen.
 Read more on TripAdvisor…